yangxiang37/Chicago-Residents-Relocation-Analysis/README.md

 3. Use N-gram to find contiguous sequence of n items from a given sample of text or speech
   * a.
 Help us to get the idea of the context
   * b. n=2, top 5: Public health, Cook County, Pritzker Said, New York, Health Care
-    i.
-Public health has been a hot topic for the past couple of months ii.
+    * i.
+Public health has been a hot topic for the past couple of months
+    * ii.
 Governor Pritzker plays a very important rule
   * c. n=3, top 5: Depart public health, Mayor lori lightfoot, illinois department public, cook county jail, chicago mayor lori
-    i.
+    * i.
 Cook county jail rings an alert that maybe the criminal issues could be one of the reason people leave
   * d.
 Target N-gram by using population as the key word
-    i. n=3 Top 5: county population census, significant percentage population, percentage population underserved, population underserved christmas, jail population dropped ii.
-It shows that Chicago is a city that have a diverse group of people, iii.
+    * i. n=3 Top 5: county population census, significant percentage population, percentage population underserved, population underserved christmas, jail population dropped
+    * ii.
+It shows that Chicago is a city that have a diverse group of people,
+    * iii.
 Due to covid the jail population has dropped

+## Sentiment Analysis
+1. Separate dataset to positive sentiment and negative sentiment
+* a.
+Positive sentiment Analyse helps to demonstrate why people want to move in
+  * i.
+For example:Illinois is a beautiful place, University of Chicago is the most famous school in Chicago, St. Patrick's Day celebration is amazing, illinois ranks the 26th best states for elderly Americans
+* b.
+Negative sentiment Analysis helps to demonstrate why people want to move out
+  * i.
+For Example: Violence in the south side of chicago, Covid-19 is destroying African American Community, Does not have enough covid testing, progressive income tax, Chicago police
+  * ii.
+One specific topic came out of the analysis is specifically talking about population decline problem in Chicago(Article title: ‘Illinois saw nation’s worst population loss during the decade’), after did similar word analysis on the specific text, it turns out that people do not have confidence in the economy and a lot of people have really high debt.
+Those could be of the reason they move out of the city.